kojix2/ruby-htslib/README.md

 bundle exec rake test
 ```

+We plan to actively use the new features of Ruby.
+Since the number of users is small, backward compatibility is not important.
+On the other hand, we will consider compatibility with [Crystal](https://github.com/bio-crystal/htslib.cr) to some extent.

+#### FFI

 * [ffi-bitfield](https://github.com/kojix2/ffi-bitfield) : Extension of Ruby-FFI to support bitfields.

 #### Automatic generation or automatic validation (Future plan)

-[c2ffi](https://github.com/rpav/c2ffi) is a tool to create JSON format metadata from C header files.
++ [c2ffi](https://github.com/rpav/c2ffi) is a tool to create JSON format metadata from C header files.
 It is planned to use c2ffi to automatically generate bindings or tests.

 ## Contributing